alexandrecoin/alexandrecoin/README.md

 ### Hi there 👋

-I'm Alexandre, a 🇫🇷 JS Developer proudly working for [Pix](https://www.pix.fr), a public interest group which aims at providing for citizens a way to measure, develop and highlight their digital skills.
+I'm Alexandre, a 🇫🇷 Full-Stack Developer proudly working for [Pix](https://www.pix.fr), a public interest group which aims at providing for citizens a way to measure, develop and highlight their digital skills.

-Currently learning Rust for web development.

 ## SNS handles ✉️